 What is Unlocator & Is It Safe For Streaming Content?

 What is Unlocator?
 Is it a VPN?
 A Smart DNS service?
 Does it provide online anonymity, or is it only good for streaming Netflix?
 All these are fair questions because not many people know about Unlocator and what it does.
-It doesn't receive as much marketing publicity as services such as NordVPN or ExpressVPN, and yet it's classified in the same category and tends to receive raving reviews.
+It doesn't have as much marketing publicity as services like NordVPN or ExpressVPN, and yet it's classified in the same category and tends to receive positive reviews.

 In a nutshell, Unlocator is the software you need if you like to stream content without any restrictions.
-Today, people like to get their entertainment on the go.
-They can watch series and movies on their laptops, tablets and mobile phones.
-The only way they can get hold of content from streaming services like Netflix, Hulu and others without paying an arm and a leg is by using a VPN.
+Today, people want to access entertainment on the go.
+They want to watch series and movies on their laptops, tablets and mobile phones.

 Unfortunately, most VPNs are hardly perfect on this score.
 You may be able to stream content from Netflix, for example, but it will depend on where you are located, what server you are connected through and a few other factors.
 No VPN has a 100% success rate when it comes to connecting users to streaming services.